FREE Uber Tax Info Pack

 > FREE Uber Bookkeeping Spreadsheet

-As an Uber Driver, your car is your most critical business asset, so the decision to buy a car is an important one.
+As an Uber Driver, your car is your most critical business asset, so the decision to buy a car for Uber is an important one.
 Perhaps you’re looking to start driving but your current car doesn’t meet Uber’s requirements.
 Perhaps you see yourself driving for Uber longer term so it’s time to upgrade.
 Or perhaps you just need a new car, and driving for Uber is a fantastic way to help with the cost.
-In all of these cases it’s important to understand the tax implications of your purchase.
-This article aims to cover the basics of tax and GST when buying a car for Uber.
+In all of these cases it’s important to understand the tax implications before you buy a new car for Uber.

 Another important consideration is that many drivers don’t make as much money as they first expect, especially after taking into account income tax, GST and car running costs.
 Be sure to evaluate whether you can still afford your car even if you make less than you expect from Uber driving.

 If you’re not sure yet whether you’ll drive Uber for the long term, but your current car doesn’t meet requirements, a great option is to rent a vehicle and try Uber first before committing to a car purchase or a loan.
 There are a number of rental companies that specialise in renting to Uber drivers.
 We highly recommend Splend for their exceptional member services, including driver training and strategic advice, fuel discounts, and networking opportunities with other drivers.

 Here are a few more common questions about buying a car:

 - New or Used?
 Tax-wise, it makes no difference.
 You’ll claim the same percentage rate of depreciation on the purchase price regardless of whether the car is brand new or used.